 Learn About the Salary, Required Skills, & More

 A respiratory therapist (RT) is a healthcare worker who treats people with breathing or cardiopulmonary problems.
-Among their patients are premature infants whose lungs are underdeveloped and children and adults who have lung diseases such as cystic fibrosis, asthma, and COPD.
-After interviewing and examining a patient, and upon consultation with a physician, he or she will develop a treatment plan.
-This plan may include removing mucus from a patient's lungs or inserting a ventilation tube into the patient's windpipe and connecting it to a machine that delivers oxygen.
+Among their patients are premature infants whose lungs are underdeveloped and children and adults who have lung diseases such as cystic fibrosis, asthma, and Chronic Obstructive Pulmonary Disease (COPD).

 As a respiratory therapist in a clinical setting gains experience, he or she can move from providing general care to caring for critically ill patients.
 Those with advanced degrees may become supervisors.
 RTs who are employed by healthcare agencies may become branch managers.
 Some respiratory therapists eventually teach in RT programs.

-- Provide complex therapy requiring a great deal of independent judgment, e.g. caring for patients who are on life support in hospital intensive care units.
+- Provide complex therapy requiring a great deal of independent judgment, such as caring for patients who are on life support in hospital intensive care units.

 - Treat patients by using oxygen or oxygen mixtures, chest physiotherapy, and aerosol medications.

 - Connect patients who cannot breathe on their own to ventilators that deliver pressurized oxygen into the lungs